galette/galettedoc/source/usermanual/preferences.rst

 When using GMail as SMTP, you will have to configure user name and password to use.

-SMTP configuration is a bit more complexe :
+SMTP configuration is a bit more complex :

 * **SMTP server**: server address, required,
 * **SMTP port**: server port, required,